slalom/dataops-docs/labs/extracts-as-code.md

      - The `*` symbol in the second part of each rule specifies that we want this exclusion to be performed for any and all tables from the `covid-19` source that might have these columns.
+     - The `#` symbol indicates a comment - which makes your file easier to understand, but otherwise does not change any functionality.
 7. Finally, ru-run the command `tapdance plan covid-19` and confirm the column exclusions in the extract plan file.

-### Step 3: Configure and deploy our infrastructure using Terraform
+### Step 3: Configure Terraform and Deploy Infrastructure

 _In this section, we will use a module from the Slalom Infrastructure Catalog which can orchestrate Singer taps on AWS using ECS.
 We will need to provide the terraform module the